kobertlam/Energy_ETF_RYE_Forecast/README.md

 ## Machine Learning

-ARIMA and TensorFlow with Keras Sequential Model are the Machine Learning models that we have used.
+ARIMA and LSTM Neural Network Model are the Machine Learning models that we have used.
 Details can also be found in the [machine_learning_model](https://github.com/kobertlam/Energy_ETF_RYE_Forecast/tree/machine_learning_model) branch.

 ## Dashboard
 Tableau is used to create an interactive dashboard.